tmyymmt/Retractive-Scroll-Views-for-Android/README.md

 Retractive Scroll Views for Android
 ======================
 This is a library for Android.
-You can sync and scroll in these views.
+You can sync and scroll in retractable views.

 RetractiveHorizontalScrollView extends android.widget.HorizontalScrollView.
 In the future, I will add RetractiveVerticalScrollView extends android.widget.ScrollView. if you want to get it.